mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - A status indicator
 - and the software version, the machine is running on

 First things first, adjust the width of the *Info* group to 12.
 Now we are facing a design problem: If we load or reload the dashboard (so no machine is selected), the whole skeleton of the *Info* group would be visible, but empty.
 So we want to hide the *Info* group by default and only display it if any of the machines is selected.
 We can use the *ui control* node from the *dashboard* section.
-The default function iss to change the currently displayed tab by sending the tab name as msg.payload, but you can also control the visibility of groups of widgets by sending a payload in the form:
+The default function iss to change the currently displayed tab by sending the tab name as *msg.payload*, but you can also control the visibility of groups of widgets by sending a payload in the form:
 ```
 {group:
   {